 In this section we outline stylized facts on natural disasters in developing countries.
-We construct statistics covering the last 20 years (1998-2017) by using the Emergency Events Database (EM-DAT), considering the following climate-related natural disasters: droughts, extreme temperatures, floods, fog, landslides, storms and wildfires.6 The EM-DAT database is compiled from various sources including UN, governmental and non-governmental agencies, insurance companies, research institutes and press agencies.
+We construct statistics covering the last 20 years (1998-2017) by using the Emergency Events Database (EM-DAT), considering the following climate-related natural disasters: droughts, extreme temperatures, floods, fog, landslides, storms and wildfires.8 The EM-DAT database is compiled from various sources including UN, governmental and non-governmental agencies, insurance companies, research institutes and press agencies.
 Natural disasters are recorded if they meet at least one of the following criteria: (a) 10 or more people reported killed; (b) 100 or more people reported affected; (c) declaration of a state of emergency; (d) call for international assistance.
 Economic damages cover both direct and indirect losses related to the disaster.
 They include the amount of damage to property, crops, and livestock.
-For each disaster, the registered figure corresponds to the damage value at the moment of the event.
+For each disaster, the reg-